Bloomline/BLOOM/README.md

 ## Original checkpoints
 The checkpoints in this repo correspond to the HuggingFace Transformers format.
-If you want to use our fork of [Megatron-DeepSpeed](https://github.com/bigscience-workshop/Megatron-DeepSpeed) that the model was trained with, you'd want to use [this repo instead](https://huggingface.co/bigscience/bloom-optimizer-states).
+If you want to use our fork of [Megatron-DeepSpeed](https://github.com/bigscience-workshop/Megatron-DeepSpeed) that the model was trained with, you’d want to use [this repo instead](https://huggingface.co/bigscience/bloom-megatron-deepspeed) that contains full Megatron-DeepSpeed checkpoints and optimizer states.
 ---
 # Model Card Authors
 *Ordered roughly chronologically and by amount of time spent.*